Running USA 2020 Global Runner Survey Results Highlight Runners’ Desire to Return to Live Events

 Upcoming Results Webinar

 On Tuesday, Jan.
 26, Running USA will host a webinar featuring insights from survey analyst Ashlyn Modlin.
 The webinar is free and open to all.
-You can sign up to attend here.

 In addition to assessing the survey data to determine key takeaways, Modlin has prepared extensive actionable suggestions that will be beneficial for event producers.